 Shamrock Logistics, L.P., a Delaware limited partnership, was formed on December 7, 1999 to ultimately acquire all of the crude oil and refined product pipeline, terminalling and storage assets of the Ultramar Diamond Shamrock Logistics Business.
+The Partnership's general partner is Riverwalk Logistics, L.P. and the limited partner is an affiliate of Ultramar Diamond Shamrock.
+The Partnership has adopted a January 1 to December 31, fiscal year.

-The Partnership's general partner is Riverwalk Logistics, L.P.
-In conjunction with the offering contemplated by this prospectus, Shamrock Logistics, L.P. intends to sell limited partnership units to the public representing a 23.8% ownership interest in the Partnership (excluding the underwriters' overallotment option).
+In conjunction with the initial public offering contemplated by this prospectus, Shamrock Logistics, L.P. intends to sell limited partnership units to the public representing a 23.8% ownership interest in the Partnership (excluding the underwriters' overallotment option).
+As of December 31, 2000, \$3,527,825 of initial public offering costs are being deferred until the initial public offering is completed at which time such costs will be offset with the related proceeds of the initial public offering.